correia-afc/cadi2022/README.md

 spring.security.user.password=xxxxx
 ```

-Note 1: This is simply Basic Authentication, however is is just as simple to add a most secure option (such as OAuth).
+Note 1: This is simply Basic Authentication, however is is just as simple to add a more secure option (such as OAuth).

 Note 2: POST, PUT and DELETE endpoints will fail with a 403 response code because Spring security enables CSRF protection by default.
-To disable (in a real life scenario this would require some thin) it, add the following code in _DemoApplication.java_
+To disable (in a real life scenario this would require some thought) it, add the following code in _DemoApplication.java_

 ```sh
 @Configuration